3 Managing algorithmic complexity

 3.1 Estimating error on the validation data

 You probably remember from statistics that a more complex model always fits the training data better.
-The decisive question, however, is if it also works better on new (independent) data.
+The decisive question, however, is whether it also works better on new (independent) data.
 Technically, we call this the out-of-sample error, as opposed to the in-sample error, which is the error on the training data.

 Validation metrics for classification tasks: